hyperstack-org/hyperstack/docs/hyper-spec/03-hyperspec-methods-and-features.md

 #### `attributes_on_client`

 returns any `ActiveModel` attributes loaded on the client.
-HyperModel will normally begin a load cycle as soon as you access the attribute of a client.
+HyperModel will normally begin a load cycle as soon as you access the attribute on the client.
 However it is sometimes useful to see what attributes have already been loaded.

 ### Client Expectation Targets